nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * `Edit appointment` - Edit an appointment from the list of appointments.
 * `Delete appointment` - Delete an appointment from the list of appointments.
 * `Find appointment` - Find a tutor from the list of appointments by tutor's name.
-* `View schedules` - View the list of appointments that is happening on the queried date.
+* `View appointments` - View the list of appointments that is happening on the queried date.
 * `List all appointments` - Show an unfiltered list of the appointments.

 These operations are exposed in the `Logic` interface by parsing respective `AddAppointmentCommand` `EditAppointmentCommand`, `DeleteAppointmentCommand`, `FindAppointmentCommand`, `ViewAppointmentCommand` and `ListAppointmentCommand`.

 #### Implementation
-The class and commands are re-used from the `AddressBook3`'s `Person` class.
+The class and commands are re-used from the `AddressBook Level-3`'s `Person` class.
 The following UML Class Diagram depicts the hirerachy of `Event`, `Appointment` and `Schedule`.
 ![Class Diagram of Event](images/EventClassDiagram.png)